DaedalicEntertainment/qt-coding-conventions/README.md

                        const QPixmap& bar,
                        int number);

+6.6. __DO__  flag methods as `const` if they do not modify the object.

-6.6. __CONSIDER__ writing functions with six parameters or less.
+6.7. __CONSIDER__ writing functions with six parameters or less.
 For passing more arguments, try and use `structs` instead, and/or refactor your function.

-6.7. __CONSIDER__ using enum values instead of boolean function parameters.
+6.8. __CONSIDER__ using enum values instead of boolean function parameters.

       // Right:
       MessageBox::show("Nice Title", "Nice Text", MessageBox::MESSAGEBOX_BUTTONS_OK)